-► Social Welfare: The sum of winning buyers' valuations on their allocated bundles of channels.

-- $\blacktriangleright$ Revenue: The sum of payments received from buyers. - ► Satisfaction Ratio: The fraction of winners over buyers. - ► Channel Utilization: The number of radios worked on each channel.

-► Channel Eccentricity: The ratio of allocated channels over actually used channels for one buyer.
-In AEGIS-MP, for each winner, the final allocated bundle may contain multiple interested bundles and uninterested channels, but the winner only use one interested bundle.
-Therefore, we use channel eccentricity to measure this channel over-allocation.

-Other propagation models, e.g., Egli and Longley-Rice [26], could be used to generate more accurate conflict graphs.
+- ► Social Welfare: The sum of winning buyers' valuations on their allocated bundles of channels. - ► Revenue: The sum of payments received from buyers . - ► Satisfaction Ratio: The fraction of winners over buyers. - ► Channel Utilization: The number of radios working on each channel. - ► Channel Eccentricity: The ratio of allocated channels over actually used channels for one buyer.
+In - 8.
+Other propagation models, e.g., Egli and Longley-Rice [39], could be used to generate more accurate conflict graphs. - 9.
+Determining the optimal revenue for spectrum auctions is out of the score of this paper, so we do not calculate the revenue metrics of OPT-MP in the evaluation results.

-Figure 3: Performance of AEGIS, CRWDP and NSR-MP on Google Spectrum Dataset.
+Figure 5.
+Performance of OPT-MP, AEGIS, CRWDP, NSR-MP and VERITAS-EX on Google Spectrum Dataset.

-Figure 4: Channel eccentricity and channel utilization of AEGIS.
+Figure 6.
+Channel eccentricity and channel utilization of AEGIS.